runspired/building-cross-platform/assignments/week-3a-javascript.md

 - Fetch the available branches from "upstream": `git fetch upstream`
 - Create a new branch locally for these exercises: `git branch class/week-2`
 - Switch over to your new branch: `git checkout class/week-2`
-- "Rebase" your new branch to mirror the "upstream" branch: `git rebase --hard upstream/class/week-2`
+- "Reset" your new branch to mirror the "upstream" branch: `git reset --hard upstream/class/week-2`

 ## Exercises